kslides/kslides/README.md

 correlates with the _layout.height_ value.
 Including `border: 1px solid black;` in _config.style_ makes it easier to determine the proper values.
 Once the height and width values are correct, you can remove the border.

+If additional space is required for plotly output, you can adjust the slide presentation space with the _PresentationConfig.width_ and _PresentationConfig.height_ values.
+More details can be found [here](https://revealjs.com/presentation-size/).

 ### Heroku